The Bingham Lady

 "The Bingham Lady"

-From civic-minded art collectors and dealers, word of the locations of the “lost” portraits slowly reached me.
+From civic-minded art collectors, word of the locations of the “lost” portraits slowly reached me.
 The Clay County Historical Society took the project to heart, too, and found and photographed Bingham portraits of Clay County pioneers.

 I interrupted my search to attend graduate school, but possible new Bingham portraits were brought to my attention.
 For a class in connoisseurship, I studied one portrait intensively.
 That study led to the Evolution of an Art Detective.